COVID-19 (Coronavirus): Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

 Every Thursday from 10:30 a.m. to noon

-Methodist Hospital offers a Breast Milk Depot that connects women who are able to donate breast milk with babies in need.
+Methodist Hospital and Hudson Hospital offer a Breast Milk Depot that connects women who are able to donate breast milk with babies in need.
 If you’re interested in becoming a donor, contact the Minnesota Milk Bank for Babies by calling 763-546-8051.

 Call to schedule an appointment with a lactation consultant.

 Or you can choose a location and call to schedule an appointment.

 Don’t be discouraged.
 Sometimes breastfeeding takes patience and a little work to get it right.
 Most common breastfeeding issues can easily be resolved with help from your doctor, midwife or lactation consultant.
 We can help you with many issues, including:

 - Blocked milk ducts